tomtidswell/sei-pacman/README.md

 * Game grid responsive scaling for mobile view
 * Touch input for mobile view
 * Improved animations and simplified CSS code

+## Challenges
+The ghost logic for this project was tough.
+I didn't want to be too influenced by other developer's approaches to the challenge so I found devising the logic for it very time consuming, but ultimately very rewarding once the game took shape and the ghosts seemed to move with intelligence.

+## Wins
+* I love the styling of this game.
+I took inspiration from 80s era posters and video game box artwork.
+The overall polish I managed to achieve is very satisfying
+* I'm pleased at how clean the code is for one of my early projects.
+I focussed on ensuring modularity and keeping the code "stupid simple"

+## Key Learning
+* How best to use class constructors when building an object type structure
+* How to approach the challenge of building a complex game like this.
+I learned to be very structured with my time, and also how to prioritise the different aspects of the functionality.
+I didn't get distracted with anything non-fundamental to the product I wanted to produce

+## Future Improvements
+With future [versions](#versioning), I intend to add the following functionality:

+* Real level progression
+* Better touch control for mobile view
+* Personalised ghost navigation